 When are Last Minute prices available?

-Typically prices start t fall 1 month or 15 days before departure, and if spaces are still available then rates may fall further 1 week or less before a cruise departure date.
+Typically prices start at under the 2 month mark or up to 15 days before departure, and if spaces are still available then rates may fall further 1 week or less before a cruise departure date.
 As this is not mandatory for boats, the availability of last minute pricing will change every month and spaces will be limited so we recommend booking as soon as possible.

 When is High-Season at Galapagos?

 High season in terms of most popular month to travel to Galapagos and highest tourist volumes is in July, August, Easter, Christmas and New Year.
 Some of the yachts also have different definitions of high and low season with different processes accordingly, while other yachts run on just one season the whole year through.
 There may even be special events occurring depending on the dates of your trip.
 For information, contact us.

 Why are some prices not listed?